jmalena/monomial-order/docs/Function.unrank.md

 ### c

-`OrderConstraints`
+`OrderingConstraints`

-The constraints applied on the monomial order.
+The constraints applied on the monomial ordering.

 ## Returns

 `number`[]

-The `k`-tuple corresponding to the `rank` in the given monomial order.
+The `k`-tuple corresponding to the `rank` in the given monomial ordering.